Eddy Cue: Personal life

 The son of a Cuban mother and a Spanish father, Cue resides with his wife Paula (whom he met at Duke University) in Los Altos, California, and tries hard to maintain a low profile.
 Cue is a fan of rock music, with Bruce Springsteen as one of his favorite artists.
 Cue was recognized by the cancer research center City of Hope with its 2014 Spirit of Life Award, honoring an individual whose work has fundamentally impacted the music, film, and entertainment industry.

+Cue is also an avid car collector.
+Most notable in his collection is his one of five Pagani Zonda Cinque Roadster finished in red.
+It is the only red cinque to exist.

 Duke University

 Cue earned bachelor's degrees in computer science and economics at Duke University.
 Cue is an avid Duke basketball fan, and both of his sons Adam and Spencer studied computer science at Duke University as well.
 Cue's recent involvement with Duke has included encouraging undergraduate women to study computer science and electrical engineering as part of the Duke Technology (DTech) Scholar program launched in 2016.
-Additionally, Cue joined Duke Men's Basketball Coach Mike Krzysweski in founding PowerForward, a mobile video network which targets the B2B market offering subscriptions to video content and case studies aimed to help corporations foster leadership and build teams.
+Additionally, Cue joined Duke Men's Basketball Coach Mike Krzyzewski in founding PowerForward, a mobile video network which targets the business-to-business (B2B) market offering subscriptions to video content and case studies aimed to help corporations foster leadership and build teams.
 He is also the first Cuban-American on Duke's Board of Trustees and donated $10 million to the Duke Science and Technology Initiative in 2021.